 - Insurance and retirement planning

 MBA programs with a concentration in financial planning can prepare students for executive-level positions in the financial planning industry.
 The capstone to this graduate program may draw heavily from casework, requiring students to explore case studies in areas like personal financial advisement, retirement planning, estate planning and tax planning; in this type of capstone, professional ethics are emphasized throughout the casework.
-Distance-learning options are frequently available for MBA programs in financial planning.
 Some schools also offer Master of Science in Financial Planning programs.

 MBA programs feature advanced courses, and students should have a good understanding of basic financial planning theories before enrolling.
 Common courses might include the following: